linzjs/linz/docs/models_form.rst

 Specialized contexts
 ====================

-The area two specialized contexts in which the ``form`` DSL operates:
+There are two specialized contexts in which the ``form`` DSL operates:

 - When creating a model
 - When editing a model